 Housing costs in Charlestown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Charlestown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Charlestown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Charlestown who work in office and administrative support (11.94%), management occupations (11.20%), and sales jobs (8.74%).
+Unlike some towns, Charlestown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Charlestown are a mix of both white- and blue-collar jobs.
+Overall, Charlestown is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Charlestown who work in management occupations (11.11%), office and administrative support (9.31%), and sales jobs (8.63%).

 Also of interest is that Charlestown has more people living here who work in computers and math than 95% of the places in the US.